9 Real Estate Prospecting Letter Templates for Lead Outreach

 (Insert signature)

-Take advantage of old-school real estate marketing strategies, like direct mail, while simultaneously automating the process.
+Although sending letters is considered an “old-school” marketing strategy, you can combine old and new methods to get the best results with the minimum amount of time and energy.
 With real estate direct mail services, you can have your letters automatically printed and delivered to your audience.
-This can save you hours of envelope stuffing and adding stamps, so you can focus on serving your clients.
+This can save you hours of envelope stuffing and adding stamps so you can focus on serving your clients.

-One of the most popular direct mail services is ProspectsPLUS!, which is created specifically for real estate professionals.
-It provides thousands of unique, real estate-specific mailer templates as well as a variety of customized direct mail marketing solutions, like Every Door Direct Mail (EDDM), sphere of influence (SOI) calculator, and MarketDominator magazine.
-If direct mail is the marketing strategy you want to invest in, the solutions from ProspectsPLUS! are set up to maximize your impact.
+One of the best tools for creating and delivering real estate letters is ProspectsPLUS!, which is created specifically for real estate professionals.
+It provides thousands of unique real estate marketing letters, postcards, flyers, and mailer templates.
+If direct mail is a marketing strategy you want to invest in, the solutions from ProspectsPLUS! are set up to maximize your impact.

 Intended audience: Prospective buyers

-Over the last few years, mortgage interest rates have plummeted to all-time lows, reaching as low as 2.28%.
-However, even when interest rates aren’t breaking records, you can still use this information to generate leads.
+Over the last few years, mortgage interest rates have been a major topic of conversation.
+They reached all-time lows, then sharply increased with inflation.
+Use this information to generate leads with real estate mailers.
 The truth is that many potential buyers aren’t aware of how the state of the real estate market affects them, so you have an opportunity to help them connect the dots.

 Dear (Potential Buyer),

-I hope this letter finds you in good health!
+I hope this letter finds you well!
 If you’ve been thinking of buying a home, I’m thrilled to tell you that there has never been a better time to do so.

 Don’t hesitate to reach out with any additional questions!